alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

   collaborators
-  - Create a bot account, which is [a new personal account] that does not belong to a specific individual but is publicly or privately listed as the owner of the GitHub organization and name this as the collaborator
+  - Create a bot account, which is [a new personal account] that does not belong to a specific individual but is publicly or privately listed as the owner of the GitHub organization, and name this as the collaborator

 Employing a bot account for access management and initiating your public or [private] sponsorship offers a streamlined approach to handling all of your